Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 # Deploying Knot.x with custom modules
-Thanks to the modular architecture of Knot.x, there are multiple approaches how to deploy Knot.x for the production usage.
-However, the easiest approach is to use Knot.x as one **fat** jar together with jar files specific for your target implementation (such as custom [[Adapters|Adapter]], [[Knots|Knot]] or Handlebars helpers) all available in classpath.
+Thanks to the modular architecture of Knot.x, there are many ways to deploy Knot.x for the production usage.
+However, the easiest approach is to use Knot.x as one **fat** jar together with jar files specific for your target implementation (such as custom [[Adapters|Adapter]], [[Knots|Knot]] or Handlebars helpers).
+These jar files should be all available in classpath.

 ## Recommended Knot.x deployment
-For this example purpose, assume you have folder created on your host machine where Knot.x is going to be run, let's assume it's `KNOTX_HOME`.
-Performing simple following steps is recommended way to deploy Knot.x with custom modules:
+For the purpose of this example let's assume you have `KNOTX_HOME` folder created on the host machine where Knot.x is going to be run.
+Following simple steps is recommended way to deploy Knot.x with custom modules:

-- Create subfolder `KNOTX_HOME/app` and put there **knotx-standalone-X.Y.Z-fat.jar**.
+- Create subfolder `KNOTX_HOME/app` and put **knotx-standalone-X.Y.Z-fat.jar** in that folder.

-- If you have custom Handlebars helpers, you can put it as JAR file here.
+- If you have custom Handlebars helpers, you can put them in that folder as well (as JAR files).

-- If you have project specific [[Adapters|Adapter]] or [[Knots|Knot]], you can put their jar files here.
+- If you have project specific [[Adapters|Adapter]] or [[Knots|Knot]], you can put their jar files in the same folder.
-If you don't use external libraries, you don't have to use **fat** jar, all Knot.x dependencies (e.g. `knotx-common` and `knotx-adapter-api`) will be taken from **knotx-standalone-X.Y.Z-fat.jar**.
+You don't need to embed Knot.x dependencies (e.g. `knotx-common` and `knotx-adapter-api`) in your custom jar files.
+They will be taken from **knotx-standalone-X.Y.Z-fat.jar**.

-- Create your own configuration JSON (any location on the host) based on `knotx-standalone.json` from the [latest release](https://github.com/Cognifide/knotx/releases).
+- Create your own configuration JSON (any location on the host).
+Use `knotx-standalone.json` from the [latest release](https://github.com/Cognifide/knotx/releases) as a reference.
 In this example, created file is named `knotx-starter.json` and is placed in `KNOTX_HOME`.

 - Create your own [Logback logger configuration](http://logback.qos.ch/manual/configuration.html)